The product of parts or "norm" of a partition: Generating functions and dotted Young diagrams

 \begin{proof} There are $N(\lambda)$ different dotted Young diagrams of $\lambda$, and $m_i!$ ways to permute $m_i$ colors among the rows of length $i$ in each dotted diagram. \end{proof}

 Thus the probability of picking a particular multicolor dotted Young diagram of a fixed partition $\lambda$ is

-In \cite{AS} the second author refers to these fractions as {\it MacMahon co\"{e}fficients} of the partial fraction decomposition in Theorem \ref{MacMahon}, and in~\cite{AVS_MMstats} shows by the following result of N. J. Fine~\cite[p.
+In \cite{AS} the second author refers to these fractions as {\it MacMahon coefficients} of the partial fraction decomposition in Theorem \ref{MacMahon}, and in~\cite{AVS_MMstats} shows by the following result of N. J. Fine~\cite[p.
 38, Eq.
-(22.2)]{F} that, if each partition of $n$ occurs with the probability equal to its MacMahon co\"efficient, this represents a discrete probability distribution. \begin{theorem}[Fine] We have that
+(22.2)]{F} that, if each partition of $n$ occurs with the probability equal to its MacMahon coefficient, this is a discrete probability distribution.